vkstah/passman/README.md

 ## Features

 Vault allows you to create a centralized and locally hosted vault for all your passwords that can be accessed using a master password.
-In addition to the master password, a secret key (sometimes called device secret) is also required, to add an additional layer of security.
+In addition to the master password, a secret key (sometimes called device secret) is also required in order to add an additional layer of security to the mix.

 - Add, edit or remove credentials (username, password)
 - Copy credentials to clipboard without ever displaying them on the terminal